rayhan1577/Dynamic-Update-of-DSL-for-Heuristics-Synthesis/README.md

 # Dynamic-Update-of-DSL-for-Heuristics-Synthesis
 # Overview
 **Idea to update the DSL dynamically for heuristics Synthesis.
 This project was completed as course project under supervision of Dr. Levi Lelis.**
-(This is not the exact implementation of the papers)

 ---
 In this project, we implemented a methodology where the DSL will be updated dynam- ically based on the evaluation score of the generated heuristics.
 That is if a heuristics has